ska-telescope/ska-itf-te/resources/distribute-ssh-keys/README.md

 # distribute-ssh-keys

-Update keys on Systems Team inventory
+Update SSH keys on the Atlas team's hosts.

 ## Summary